 Regional and Coordination Centres are the blood vessels of the heart of the University's success, giving students and academics the benefits of belonging to both a large institution and an interdisciplinary academic community.
 Table 5 summarizes students' admission by Regional/Country/Coordination centres taking into account the gender element.
 In general, Dar es Salaam based OUT regional centres (i.e. Kinondoni, Ilala and Temeke) dominated the admission picture over the last decade or so.
 With the exception of the years 2001, 2002, 2003 and 2007, respectively, in the remaining years, the enrolment at the Dar es Salaam regional centres has been well above 30%.
 The lowest percentage (i.e, 14%) was recorded in the academic year 2007/08.
-Yet, when the academic year 2007 and 2007/08 are taken together as one academic year, the annual enrolment then was more than 40%
+Yet, when the academic year 2007 and 2007/08 are taken together as one academic year, the annual enrolment then was more than 40% followed by Arusha (5,504).

-It is also revealed from Table 5 that more than 47.6 % of enrolled students come from the OUT regions of Arusha, Ilala, Iringa, Kilimanjaro, Kinondoni, Mbeya, Morogoro, Mwanza, and Dodoma.
-Of these nine regions, which had cumulative enrolments of more than 39,648 students from 1994 to 2014/15, Kinondoni had the highest cumulative enrolment followed by Arusha.
 The standard deviation shows that variability in enrolment across these regions from 1994 up to the year 2001 was fairly stable; revolving around 3.6.
 Between 2002 and 2007, enrolment volatility as measured by standard deviation appears to revolve within 5-10% band.
-In short, ten regional centres (i.e., Dar es Salaam and nine regions mentioned earlier) have recruited more than 63% of Undergraduate Degree and Non-Degree students.
+In short, in the Academic year 2015/16, eleven regional centres (i.e. the then Dar es Salaam regional centre and the ten regional centres mentioned earlier) have recruited more than 52,542 (62.4%) of Undergraduate Degree and Non-Degree students.